+Performance Standards for Entry/Developmental Band Category 1 Employees in Technician/Administrative Support Work

-Accountability for Results
+ity for Results

 Successful Outstanding

 Accepts responsibility for own actions, whether or not they are successful.
 Adheres to schedules and, with guidance, organizes and prioritizes own tasks to complete assignments in a timely and effective manner, making adjustments as needed.
 With guidance, gains a basic understanding of available resources and the process for acquiring the resources needed to accomplish own work; uses time and resources efficiently.
 Takes action to achieve meaningful results in support of organizational goals and objectives.
 Proactively takes responsibility for own actions, even when faced with challenges or criticism.
 Takes appropriate initiative to make adjustments to plans, goals, and priorities to meet deadlines.
 Takes initiative to expand knowledge of available resources and the process for acquiring them; makes meaningful suggestions for increasing efficiency in the use of resources.
 Consistently takes action to achieve outcomes and results that far exceed expectations for quality, quantity, and/or impact.

-inication
+unication

 Successful Outstanding

 Interprets and appropriately responds to written, verbal, and non-verbal communications.
 With direction, prepares written materials that meet expectations for organization, clarity, accuracy, grammar, and spelling.
 With guidance, communicates clearly and concisely, conveying ideas and information in an organized, logical fashion; responds to routine inquiries in a timely, accurate, and courteous manner.
 With guidance, effectively adjusts communications for audience level of understanding; uses appropriate media in communications.
-Adeptly interprets nonverbal cues and adjusts personal style or behavior to effectively interact wi others.
+Adeptly interprets nonverbal cues and adjusts personal style or behavior to effectively interact with others.
 Incorporates feedback to consistently produce written materials that exceed expectations for organization, clarity, and quality.
 Responds to inquiries in a timely, accurate, concise, and courteous manner, explaining technical information in a manner that is easy to understand.
 With minimal guidance, tailors communications to meet audience needs.

 Thinking

+Successful Outstanding

-Successful Seeks and uses appropriate guidance to gain a basic understanding of straightforward situations or problems and collect information from routine sources.
+Seeks and uses appropriate guidance to gain a basic understanding of straightforward situations or problems and collect information from routine sources.
 With guidance, evaluates, analyzes, and integrates basic data/information to identify issues and clear trends and to draw reasonable, logical conclusions for straightforward problems.
 With guidance, applies well-defined and established strategies, and/or procedures to effectively solve straightforward problems.
-With guidance, makes sound and timely recommendations in well-defined, low-risk Outstanding Demonstrates persistence in gathering information that is difficult to locate.
+With guidance, makes sound and timely recommendations in well-defined, low-risk situations affecting own work.
+Demonstrates persistence in gathering information that is difficult to locate.
 With minimal guidance, evaluates, analyzes, and integrates basic data/information to identify clear issues and clear trends and to draw reasonable, logical conclusions for a variety of problems.
 Suggests alternative solutions when the original course of action will not work.
 Makes sound, timely, and effective recommendations with minimal guidance.